baloise/design-system/docs/introduction/vue.md

 ## Add Plugin

+The `@baloise/ui-library-vue` dependency includes a the plugin `BalUiLibraryPlugin`, which loads by default the pollyfils and defines the components.
+Moreover, it adds the filtes and conrollers to your vue instance.

 Import the `ui-library.css` file into your `main.ts` file to get the global style classes.
-Moreover, import the `BalUiLibraryPlugin`, which loads by default the pollyfils and defines the components.

 ```typescript
 // main.ts